-It’s only a matter of time before life knocks you down.
-In fact, some of you are lying on your back right now.
 Dr. Martin Luther King, a civil rights icon and prolific intellectual, addressed the topic of disappointment in a sermon he preached in 1962 entitled “Shattered Dreams.”
 The main takeaway is that it’s that how we respond to life’s inevitable setbacks that makes all the difference in the world.
-I read “Shattered Dreams” in a book compilation of sermons Dr. King preached during his lifetime.
-You can obtain it at the following link: A Gift of Love: Sermons From “Strength To Love” and Other Preachings.
-You can also find the complete transcript of the sermon at the King Institute (here).
+You can find the complete transcript at the King Institute (here).
 Below are a few highlights from the sermon that I found particularly compelling.
-I’ve designed it that if you read from top to bottom you will come away with a solid understanding of the entire sermon.
-Dr. King undoubtedly had a way with words, but his ideas are my biggest takeaway.
+I’ve designed it such that if you read from top to bottom you will come away with a solid grasp of the entire sermon.
+Dr. King undoubtedly had a way with words, but his ideas resonate even more powerfully.

 Our sermon today brings us face to face with one of the most agonizing problems of human experience.
 Very few, if any, of us are able to see all of our hopes fulfilled.
 So many of the hopes and promises of our mortal days are unrealized.
 Each of us, like Shubert, begins composing a symphony that is never finished.
 There is much truth in George Frederick Watts’ imaginative portrayal of Hope in his picture entitled Hope.
 He depicts Hope as seated atop our planet, but her head is sadly bowed and her fingers are plucking one unbroken harp string.
 Who has not had to face the agony of blasted hopes and shattered dreams?